- Posted by Dr. Eric Lund

 - 0 Comments

 A general state of excessive anxiety or over reactivity is very genetic.
-If someone has a genetic propensity for excessive anxiety there are two main strategies for treatment; they are medications or exposure.
+If someone has a genetic propensity for excessive anxiety, there are two main strategies for treatment; medications or exposure.

 If the anxiety is genetic both of these strategies and sometimes the combination of these strategies will lead to some level of success and decreased anxiety.

 What happens if you have never been in the current situation?
 You will rely on strategies from similar situations in the past.
-If those strategies do not work you will stay in a state of confusion.
-This state of confusion will lead to the subjective feeling of anxiety and the person will try random strategies that have been successful in the past for relieving the anxiety.
+If those strategies do not work, you will stay in a state of confusion.
+This state of confusion leads to the subjective feeling of anxiety and the person will try random strategies that have been successful in the past for relieving the anxiety.

 This is the behavior that parents are reporting.
 Hyperactivity, inattention, misbehavior, off task behavior and self-stimulating behavior are often strategies that have worked in similar situations in the past.
-So parents are partially right when they describe these behaviors as being driven by anxiety.
-But this is usually not a genetic anxiety.
-This anxiety is caused by confusion.
+Parents are partially right when they describe these behaviors as being driven by anxiety, but this is usually not a genetic anxiety.
+This type of anxiety is caused by confusion.

 When this is the case, and it usually is, the solution is not medication or exposure!
 The solution is skill building, developing new behaviors which lead to a fuller understanding of the world and how to live comfortably in a fast changing, verbal and social world.

 Learn more about how Caravel helps children build social skills.